jdawood04/R-portfolio/README.md

 - Customizations such as removing the default gray background, adding custom axis titles, and applying a custom color palette.
 - Combining multiple plots into one comprehensive figure using the cowplot package.

+**Purpose**: This file was created for a course assignment to demonstrate skills in data visualization and statistical analysis.
+It required creating complex plots to analyze and present relationships in the **palmerpenguins** dataset, highlighting proficiency in R programming, and effective data communication techniques.

+**Name of file**: _Function Draft #2_